Fujitsu General Remains Australia’s Most Trusted Air Conditioning Brand.

 The 4 Types of Commercial Air Conditioning Systems

 There are four main types of commercial air conditioning systems available that you should consider for your business.
-Each type of system works best in certain situations, so it’s important to think about your needs and facility type to make the best decision for your space.
+Each type of system works best in certain situations.
+It’s important to think about your needs and space to make the best decision for your space.

 1. Ductless Split System Air Conditioners